NREL/Spawn/README.md

 and EnergyPlus simulations.

 ## Installation
-Binary packages for Ubuntu Linux 18.04 are published on GitHub, https://github.com/NREL/Spawn/releases.
+Binary packages are published on GitHub, https://github.com/NREL/Spawn/releases.
 Extract the package to a location of your choosing and optionally put the `bin/spawn` executable in your system path.

 Additional computer platforms, including versions of Mac OS and Windows will be supported in future releases.